When a Collecting Agency Contacts Your Client About an Old Debt

 • Pay: If he knows he owes the debt and has the ability to pay it, he can do so.
 Advice him to keep written records of the amount due and the payment.

-• Settle: If he knows he owes a debt and wants to try to make good on it but he can’t pay the full amount (or if the debt has been inflated by fees), your client might want to negotiate to settle it for less than the full amount due.
-This part is tricky, for it could reset the statute of limitations, and he could wind up being sued for the entire debt.
+• Settle: If your client acknowledges the debt but cannot pay the full amount (or if fees have inflated the debt), they might consider negotiating a settlement for less than the total due.
+This approach is complex as it could reset the statute of limitations, potentially leading to a lawsuit for the entire debt.
 Your client should contact an attorney first.

-• Send the collector a letter telling to the leave him alone: Your client has the right to ask a debt collector to stop contacting him.
+• Send the collecting agency a letter telling to the leave him alone: Your client has the right to ask a debt collector to stop contacting him.
 The collector is only allowed to contact if they take legal action against your client.